kk-sjtu/My-Graduate-Life/README.md

 ## 2024.11.8
 1. explore several repositories about lstm and eventually run fine one
 2. organize my thougnt for research and make myself goal-oriented and confident
 3. run some examples of pytorch in co-lab
+4. programming exercise in Leetcode